sneakerhax/Arsenal/Tools/Nmap/Nmap-small/README.md

 # Docker - Nmap (Alpine)

-A Dockerized version of the tool Nmap that is smaller and works on Raspberry pi
+A Dockerized version of the tool Nmap that is small and works on Raspberry pi

 ## Running with Docker (Local build)